bbepis/XUnity.AutoTranslator/README.md

 EnableTextureDumping=False       ;Indicates whether the plugin will dump texture it is capable of replacing to the TextureDirectory.
 Has significant performance impact
 EnableTextureToggling=False      ;Indicates whether or not toggling the translation with the ALT+T hotkey will also affect textures.
 Not guaranteed to work for all textures.
 Has significant performance impact
 EnableTextureScanOnSceneLoad=False ;Indicates whether or not the plugin should scan for textures on scene load.
 This enables the plugin to find and (possibly) replace more texture
 EnableSpriteRendererHooking=False ;Indicates whether or not the plugin should attempt to hook SpriteRenderer.
-This is a seperate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations
+This is a separate option because SpriteRenderer can't actually be hooked properly and the implemented workaround could have a theoretical impact on performance in certain situations
 LoadUnmodifiedTextures=False     ;Indicates whether or not unmodified textures should be loaded.
 Modifications are determined based on the hash in the file name.
 Only enable this for debugging purposes as it is likely to cause oddities
 TextureHashGenerationStrategy=FromImageName ;Indicates how the mod identifies pictures through hashes.
 Can be ["FromImageName", "FromImageData", "FromImageNameAndScene"]
 DuplicateTextureNames=           ;Indicates specific texture names that are duplicated in the game.
 List is separated by ';'.